TheGamesss/Zsnes-1.51-Downloader/readme.txt

 ............................................................
   3. Special-Chip Games
 ............................................................

-The approximate percentage of emulation progress for these special chips is listed under Current Progress [Readme.txt].

 The NSRT SNES Add-on Chip information article was frequently referenced for the information assembled on this page. [http://nsrt.edgeemu.com/INFO/chipinfo.htm]